Portuguese conquest of Hormuz: The capture of Socotra, 1507

 After a long journey of 12 months, 6 months longer than predicted, the fleet finally landed at Suq in Socotra in April 1507.
 After a brief but stiff struggle, the Portuguese took over the local fort, which was renamed São Miguel, and a tribute in goats was imposed on the population to sustain it.
-Tristão da Cunha then proceeded to India in July, leaving Albuquerque with seven ships on the island.
+On the 27th of July, Tristão da Cunha proceeded to India, leaving Albuquerque with six ships on the island: those of his squadron and João da Nova on the great carrack Flor de la Mar.
+Nova was to return to Portugal at that time but since a ship had straggled in east Africa on the way to Socotra, his services were commandeered, despite his protests.
+Albuquerque confiscated the palm-groves belonging to the Muslims and redistributed them among the native Nestorian Christians.